webhubworks/craft-ohdear/README.md

 ### Is this an official Oh Dear plugin?

 This plugin is independent from Oh Dear.
 You can see all available 3rd party integrations in [Oh Dear's docs](https://ohdear.app/docs/integrations/3rd-party-integrations/introduction).

+### Where is version 3?

+Starting at version 4 the version number will correspond to the Craft version that the plugin runs on.
+Craft Oh Dear 2 requires Craft 3 and Craft Oh Dear 3 does not exist.
+New features will only be available in Craft Oh Dear 4 which requires Craft 4.

 Brought to you by [webhub](https://webhub.de)